What is Teratozoospermia or Abnormal Sperm Morphology- Causes, Symptoms & Treatment

 Consuming healthy food rich in antioxidants, nutrients, and vitamins and quitting unhealthy habits will help elevate sperm quality, increasing the chances of conceiving naturally.

-If all the other factors, including the partner’s age, reproductive health, and semen analysis, are positively ranked, then a couple can conceive naturally.
+If all the other factors, including the partner’s age, reproductive health, and semen analysis, are positively ranked, then a married couple can conceive naturally.

 They’re very few chances for miscarriage in teratozoospermia.
 If the sperm contains genetic disorders, it will not be able to fertilize the egg.
 Once the egg is fertilized and the embryo is attached to the womb, the involvement of genetic sperm disorders is eliminated from the reproductive process.